GUIDED TUCSON WALKING TOURS

 Join us for a Guided Tucson Walking Tour by Strolls and Stories Tours!
 On our tours we traverse the charming sidewalks of Downtown Tucson, the Historic El Presidio neighborhood and Barrio Viejo neighborhood.
 We will discuss Tucson Architecture seeing the last remaining Southwest Art Decor styled Movie Palace, mission revival styled mansions by Henry Trost, historic Sonoran Row Houses and so much more!
 Plus, we chat about Tucson History as guests learn the tales of our Spanish Colonial founding as a walled Presidio, stories of Western Outlaws and our Pioneer Founders plus tales of Mid Century Entrepreneurs when downtown thrived with a cluster of department stores, luxury hotels and theaters!
 Join us for a Tucson Guided Walking Tour by Strolls and Stories Tours!

-Barrio Viejo Tours
+Barrio Viejo Walking Tour

 One of our Guided Walking Tours includes the Barrio Viejo.
 You can also request a private tour to include the Barrio Viejo.
 Join Scott, your Tour Guide, as we stroll the charming sidewalks of this historic neighborhood.
 We meander past restored and non-restored row houses and learn how they were designed for our harsh summer climate, and see actual exposed original adobe blocks on some of the buildings!